FOLLOW US

 Travellers regularly report random bag snatches, often by people on motorcycles.
 Hold your bags on the side away from the road, and do not have valuables on display.

 Safes in hotels and guesthouses are not necessarily secure.
 Use your own lock where possible.
-Take care of your possessions if you’re travelling overnight, on public transport.
+Take care of your possessions if you’re travelling overnight on public transport.

 Motorcycle scams

 Do not leave your passport as a deposit or guarantee when hiring motorcycles.
-There have been reports of rental companies arranging for their motorcycles to be deliberately stolen from you or damaged, then keeping passports and demanding high fees.
+There have been reports of rental companies arranging for their motorcycles to be deliberately stolen or damaged, then keeping passports and demanding high fees.
 Make sure your travel insurance covers medical and other costs that arise from motorcycle accidents.

 Reporting a crime